darlanxw/slack-block-builder-docs/docs/elements/external-multiselect.md

 # External Multi-Select

-Created by using of the `ExternalMultiSelect` object.
+Created by using the `ExternalMultiSelect` object.

 ?> **Note:** This document is a reference to the `ExternalMultiSelect` object in **Block Builder**.
 For information on the business logic for the **External Multi-Select** in the context of the Slack Block Kit framework, visit [the External Multi-Select docs](https:&#x2F;&#x2F;api.slack.com&#x2F;reference&#x2F;block-kit&#x2F;block-elements#external_multi_select) on Slack's doc site.